Targeted Canada-Wide Early Learning and Child Care System Expansion Plan

 Under Ministry guidelines, Niagara Region must maintain an 80/20 non-profit to for-profit ratio within the system as a whole, not by individual municipality or service year.

-While we are accepting applications from for-profit providers, these applications will not be evaluated at this time as Niagara Region has achieved the maximum growth in our for-profit auspice.
+While we are accepting applications from for-profit providers, they will not be evaluated at this time as Niagara Region has achieved the maximum growth in our for-profit auspice.

 -